AbhinandanVellanki/AbhinandanVellanki/README.md

 ## Welcome to my GitHub!

-### I am an engineer who build software for robots!
-I enable robots to percieve, plan and move
+### I am an engineer who builds software for robots!
+I enable robots to percieve their surroundings, plan their actions and move in their environment

 ### I am currently a master's student at the Robotics Institute at Carnegie Mellon University in Pittsburgh, USA